kgateway-dev/kgateway/docs/content/operations/debugging_gloo/_index.md

 ### All else fails

-Again, if all else fails, you can capture the state of Gloo Edge configurations and logs and join us on our Slack (https://slack.solo.io) and one of our engineers will be able to help:
+Again, if all else fails, you can capture the state of Gloo Gateway configurations and logs and join us on our Slack (https://slack.solo.io) and one of our engineers will be able to help:

 ```bash
 glooctl debug logs -f gloo-logs.log
 glooctl debug yaml -f gloo-yamls.yaml
 ```

-These commands dump all of the relevant configuration into `gloo-logs.log` and `gloo-yamls.yaml` files, which gives a complete picture of your Gloo Edge deployment.
+These commands dump all of the relevant configuration into `gloo-logs.log` and `gloo-yamls.yaml` files, which gives a complete picture of your Gloo Gateway deployment.